The 2026 Nebula Awards Conference Schedule

 Have you ever wanted to see your stories come to life in an illustrated format?
 Join Nebula Finalist Jessica Maison (Mary Shelley’s School for Monsters) as she shows you how to adapt and build upon your story ideas to create a graphic novel that will show off the true potential of your SFF ideas.

-With Steven Barnes, Joe Haldeman, Daryl Gregory, Anthea Sharp, and L.P.
-Kindred.
+With Steven Barnes, Joe Haldeman, Daryl Gregory, and Anthea Sharp.

 You’ve written the book.
 You’ve gotten it published and the royalties (however big or small) are finally rolling in.
 How else can you monetize your writing skills?
-Join SF Grand Masters Steven Barnes (Dream Park), Joe Haldeman (The Forever War) and Nebula Finalist Daryl Gregory (When We Were Real) to discover more ways to earn money from you writing skills.
+Join SF Grand Masters Steven Barnes (Dream Park), Joe Haldeman (The Forever War), Nebula Finalist Daryl Gregory (When We Were Real) and their panel to discover more ways to earn money from you writing skills.

-With Cecilia Tan, Somto Ihezue, Alexis Westmore, and Jennifer R. Povey.
+With Cecilia Tan, Somto Ihezue, Jennifer R. Povey, and Alexis Westmore.

 Human sexuality is a rich and varied thing, and yet many SFF tales stick to its most vanilla varieties.
 Join award-winning author Cecilia Tan (The Siren and the Sword) and her esteemed panel as they navigate the rich and layered textures of sexual expression, helping you to give your world building the extra depth and variation that will keep readers coming back for more.